Some weight loss plans make losing weight sound like rocket science.

 Fruit juice is little more than liquid sugar with a few nutrients, and the less said about cola/soda, the better.

 There are also several drinks that may seem OK, but in reality, they are little more than sugar bombs.

 Modern cafe drinks like mocha, caramel macchiato, and fruit smoothies are all full of corn syrup.

-The world health organization advises an upper limit of 25 grams per day of free sugars (but really, the less, the better).
-Drinks like the above can easily be double that amount, and that's from just one drink.
+The world health organization advises an upper limit of 25 grams per day of free sugars (but really; the less, the better).
+Drinks like the above can easily provide double that amount, and that is from just one drink.